 Homer Carroll is Director of the Closing and Transfer Department at Charles H. Greenthal Management Corp.
 Greenthal's Closing Department is a service department that prides itself in providing professional, courteous and prompt assistance to board members, shareholders, unit owners, brokers, lending institutions and attorneys to execute sales, subleases, leases, refinancing and inter-family transfers in over 125 Greenthal-managed buildings.

 Prior to joining Greenthal, Mr. Carroll served as Director of Cooperative Conversions for M. J. Raynes Incorporated, and was also associated with H.L.
 Michaels, Inc., and The Whitehall Group.
-Formerly he was with Brill & Meisel where he assisted purchasers and sellers in cooperative and condominium transactions and coordinated closings for numerous buildings as a transfer agent.
+Formerly he was with the law firm of Brill & Meisel where he assisted purchasers and sellers in cooperative and condominium transactions and coordinated closings for numerous buildings as a transfer agent.

 A resident of Manhattan, he is a graduate of Vassar College.